 There are lots of issues that can cause nasal congestion.
 Everyone has experienced a stuffy nose at one time or another.
-But, many of our patients experience congestion day after day.
+But, some people experience congestion day after day.
 Nasal congestion can have a big impact on quality of life.
 Many people with nasal congestion also have trouble getting restful sleep because of the congestion.
 Here are some of the most common causes of blocked nasal passages we treat in our office.

 Most people have nasal stuffiness when they have a sinus infection.
 Most routine colds are infections caused by viruses.
-Sometimes, people experience bacterial sinus infections.
-Both types of infections can cause swelling in the nose and lead to stuffiness.
+Some infections are caused by bacteria.
+Both types of infections, viral and bacterial, can cause swelling in the nose.
+This causes nasal stuffiness.
 The good thing is that the stuffiness will get better once the infection resolves.
+The problem can become chronic if someone develops chronic sinusitis after viral or bacterial sinus infections.

-The nasal septum is made of cartilage and bone.
-It separates the two nasal passages.
-Almost everyone has a little bit of a deviated septum.
-All that means is that there might be a little curvature or bend in the cartilage and bone of the septum.
-In some cases, the deviated septum can be more pronounced.
-This can cause narrowing of one or both nasal passages.
-Surgery to repair a deviated septum is called septoplasty.
+The nasal septum is the wall that separates the right side of the nose from the left.
+It is made of cartilage and bone, covered by a membrane lining.
+No one has a perfectly flat and straight septum.
+Almost everyone has a little bit of what’s called a deviated septum.
+That means is that there might be a little curvature or bend in the cartilage and bone of the septum.
+In some cases, the deviated septum can be pronounced.
+That causes narrowing of one or both nasal passages.
+Sometimes, surgery is necessary to repair a deviated septum.
+Septoplasty is the name of the procedure to repair a deviated septum.
 This can be an option in cases when the symptoms from a deviated septum are severe.

 Turbinates are normal structures inside of the nose.
 They are made of bone and soft tissue.
 They are located next to the nasal septum.
 There is usually enough space for air to flow through the nose between the septum and the turbinates.
 Sometimes, the turbinates can become swollen enough to cause nasal blockage.
 A lot of people also notice that their nasal stuffiness gets worse when they try to sleep.
-That is often caused by night-time swelling of the turbinates.
+This happens because the turbinates typically swell at night when we’re lying down.

 Medications can help treat swollen turbinates in some cases.
 Surgery to reduce the size of the turbinates can be an option if medications do not help.